teretzdev/arena-vr-pvpve/planning/list_of_crowd_favor_actions.md

 ## List of Crowd Favor Actions

 1. **Performing Finishing Moves**
    - Description: Execute a spectacular finishing move on an opponent to end the fight in style.
-In VR, players perform specific gestures or full-body movements to execute the move.
+In VR, players can use voice commands or full-body movements to execute the move, reducing reliance on gestures.
-   - VR Execution Mechanics: Gesture-based finishing move execution or full-body actions.
+   - VR Execution Mechanics: Voice commands or full-body actions for finishing move execution.
    - Haptic Feedback Integration: Strong vibration during the execution and impact of the move.
    - Benefits: Significant increase in crowd favor, visual effects enhancements, and potential bonus rewards.